Anthony Oppenheimer

 Anthony Ernest Oppenheimer (born June 1937) is a British diamond dealer and racehorse owner.

 Early life

 He was born in June 1937, the son of Sir Philip Oppenheimer, and his wife Pamela Fenn Stirling.

 Career

 Oppenheimer was president of De Beers Group.

 Racehorse owner

-Oppenheimer owns Golden Horn, who won the 2015 Epsom Derby and Cracksman who won the 2017 Champion Stakes.
+Oppenheimer is a prominent owner and breeder of racehorses and owns Hascome & Valiant Stud in Newmarket.
+Famous horses under his ownership include Golden Horn, who won the 2015 Epsom Derby and Cracksman who won the 2017 Champion Stakes.
+A previous chair of the Thoroughbred Breeders Association, Oppenheimer was awarded the Devonshire and Dominion bronzes in 2020 to recognise outstanding contribution and commitment to the British racing and breeding industry.